-Someone said “You were saved to serve”.
+Someone said, “You were saved to serve”.
 Ask any Pastor and he will tell uninvolved Christians are the biggest frustration in ministry.
 There are many reasons why Christians are reluctant to give themselves in service to God.
-I cannot cover them all in this study.
-However we will learn about five root causes of the issue and the antidotes to them based on Moses’ encounter with God in the wilderness.
-We will be reading from Exodus chapter 03 and o4.
+I cannot cover them all in this sermon.
+However, we will learn about the five root causes of the issue and the antidotes to them based on the encounter Moses had with God in the wilderness.
+We will be reading from Exodus chapters 03 and o4.

 1. The lack of Identity

 But Moses said to God, “Who am I, that I should go to Pharaoh and bring the Israelites out of Egypt?”
 (Exodus 3:11)

 Moses struggled with his identity.
 He felt unqualified for ministry because he compared his present status with his previous status.
 40 years ago he wanted to be the redeemer of his people because he was the son of Pharaoh’s daughter, now he is just a Shepherd.